oVirt/ovirt-site/source/feature/affinity-rules-enforcement-manager.html.md

 9. Manager will enforce affinity rules one by one in order to reduce the number of broken affinity rules as soon as possible.
 10. Manager will try to resolve a specific affinity rule break by migrating VMs from hosts with less VMs from a than affinity group to the one with the maximum VMs.

+### Phase 2

+1. Using UAG algorithm to tell the user when there are conflicting affinity rules and also if the affinity rules can be optimized by uniting positive intersecting groups.
+2. Taking into consideration host's Ram, CPU type, Network interfaces etc in order choose wisely the host to migrate the groups too.
+3. Taking into consideration where a vm might be migrated(This is supported in the system already but not in this feature).
+That way the enforcement process can be optimized better.

 ### Comments and Discussion

 For more information see the following BugZilla link: